eh220119a/se-summative-1-2025/README.md

     Expected: "Monday1"
     Received: undefined
 ```
-3. Implementing the Minimal Code to Pass the Tests
+3. Implementing the Minimal Code to Pass the

     After confirming test failures, I implemented the minimal amount of code required to make the tests pass.
 This helped us focus only on necessary functionality rather than writing unnecessary or overly complex code.
 ```
 function getFormattedToday() {
     const today = new Date();